hummingbot/hummingbot-site/docs/v2/install/docker-windows.md

 For troubleshooting WSL see this [link](https://learn.microsoft.com/en-us/windows/wsl/troubleshooting#installation-issues)

+!!! tip
+    Click the "Copy to clipboard" icon at the end of the code blocks to easily copy the commands

 ## 1. Install WSL

 Open a Powershell or Windows command prompt as administrator and run the command below to install WSL with Ubuntu 20.04